fuankarion/Vision17/Lab11-TextonCNN/readme.md

 What is *training with Jitter*?
 What are its advantages?

 ### Classifying images with a CNN

 Go through [Part 5](http://www.robots.ox.ac.uk/~vgg/practicals/cnn/index.html#part-5-using-pretrained-models) of the practical.

 - Visualize the model and see the different layers.
 - Test it on the *peppers* image
-- Test it on some of the *ImageNET* images from the PHOW Lab
+- Test it on some of the *ImageNET* images from the PHOW Lab (Lab 08)
 - Test it on a random image

 ## Data

 We will fall back to the texture dataset (because those pesky local patterns have been asking for it!!).
 Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texture dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

-The file [textonsdb](), contains the modified texture dataset for this Lab.
+The file [texturedb](), contains the modified texture dataset for this Lab.

 ## Phase 1, Your turn

 Design a Neural Network to classify this new texture dataset.
 Just like in Lab 10 you are on your own,

-**For the first phase of this lab** (more on that later) the one requirement is to use **only a CNN**, that is you are not allowed to apply any pre/postprocessing, other vision or learning strategies are also forbidden.
+**For the first phase of this lab** (more on that later) the one requirement is to use **only a CNN**, that is you are not allowed to apply any pre/postprocessing and other vision or learning strategies are forbidden.
 Additionally you must **stick to the provided data** as it would be rather easy to cheat with the already known texture dataset.

 ## Report
 The report for this lab should be brief (no more than 4 pages, - you can still use additional pages for figures and references-).
 It must contain the following information:

 - A description of your network, and the ideas you tried to implement on that design.
-- What challenges did you face while designing the architecture?, how much you had to change your original design until it worked
+- What challenges did you face while designing the architecture?, how much you had to change your original design until it worked?
 - Does the use of jitter helps?
 - Ablation tests, we will try to explain why the network works by removing some layers from it, how does each removed layer affect the performance?, what does it tell about your architecture?
 - The results of your network in train and validation sets.

 Do not forget to upload a MATLAB .m file containing the description of the network (similar to ``initializeCharacterCNN.m``).
-At the start of each layer include a comment indicating the size of the input
+At the start of each layer include a comment indicating the size of the input.

 Last but not least **Do not include in the report your best network!!**, if you only have 1 network architecture remove some layers, use less convolutional filters or do whatever change that brings a suboptimal performance on the network.
-This bizarre requirement will become clear as we start phase 2.
+This bizarre requirement will become clear as we enter phase 2.

 ### About the jitter function
 The function *getBatchWithJitter* is hardcoded for 32x32 images, its adaptation for images with different sizes is not exactly trivial.
 If you want, you can use my modification of that function called *getBatchWithJitter128.m* .
 But beware, while it worked ok for me, it just a quick and dirty hack over the initial function, I cant guarantee it works as expected in every possible scenario.